 How to change an RGB image to CMYK

 How to notice / replace a missing font

 How to export a pdf with bleeds and trim marks

 Summary of new commands used

 If you’ve been working through these exercises to try and understand what to do in order to send your own documents to print, at this point you’ve already covered everything that’s generally likely to arise.
-If you want to gain an understanding of some other issues that are less likely to arise (such as spot colours and transparency issues) and an insight into some useful InDesign features like Packages and Preflight, please click here to download our free pdf (email address required).
+If you want to gain an understanding of some other issues that are less likely to arise (such as spot colours and transparency issues) and an insight into some useful InDesign features like Packages and Preflight, please sign up below to download our free pdf (email address required).

 This is an adapted version of a chapter from our InDesign CC Creative Classroom book.